 Kerlin is currently pursuing a BSc in Psychology, at St George’s University.
 She joined GrenCHAP in 2007 and became the Project Coordinator in 2009.

-Kerlin has worked and developed a program for youth prisoners in Grenada (Project Reach) and is trained to provide psycho-social facilitation to victims of domestic violence and young boys in conflict with the law.
-She is the president and founder of another non-profit organisation, GrenAIDS, and the Vice-President of Grenada Planned Parenthood Association (GPPA).
+She has worked and developed a program for youth prisoners in Grenada (Project Reach) and is trained to provide psycho-social facilitation to victims of domestic violence and young boys in conflict with the law.
+She is the president and founder of another non-profit organisation, GrenAIDS.
 Kerlin is presently the Assistant Manager of the Bacolet Rehabilitation and Treatment Centre for Juveniles.

 Director of Finance